Get Free Blueprint →

 The first email to a coach is an introduction — nothing more, nothing less.
 Its only job is to get the coach to open it, read it in under a minute, and click your highlight reel link.
 That is it.

 Most families make this harder than it needs to be.
 They write too much.
 They include information that belongs later in the process.
 They try to tell the whole story in one email.
 Do not do that.
-A coach receiving hundreds of emails does not have time for your athlete’s life story.
+A coach receiving hundreds of emails does not have time for the athlete’s life story.

 Keep it short.
 Keep it clean.
 Make it easy to read at a glance.
 And never — under any circumstances — get the coach’s name wrong.